dwrobel/flatcam/README.md

 - added the key shortcut handlers for Add Slot and Add Slot Array tools in Excellon Editor
 - started to work on the Resize tool for the case of Excellon slots in Excellon Editor
 - final fix for the VisPy data files; the defaults files are saved to the Config folder when the app is set to be portable
+- added the Slot Type parameter for exporting Excellon in Edit -> Preferences -> Excellon -> Export Excellon.
+Now the Excellon object can be exported also with drilled slot command G85
+- fixed bug in Excellon export when there are no zero suppression (coordinates with decimals)

 14.08.2019